Annapurna Base Camp Trek in brief

 The ability of trekkers to walk and experience also creates issues during trekking.
 If you are an experienced trekker, it would be very supportive while trekking to the Himalayas of Nepal.

 Along with physical laborious factors, managing money for trekking is equally difficult.
 But the Annapurna base camp trek is a budget trek.
 It is not expensive compared to other trekking packages like the Annapurna circuit, Everest base camp, and the Manaslu circuit trekking.

 Overall, the Annapurna base camp trekking in Nepal is not as hard as in other trekking destinations.
 Besides, the trekking preparation activities can reduce the difficulty level of trekking to some extent.
 They are as follows;

 The trekkers can build up their stamina by daily walking and joining hiking activities.
 The ascending and descending walking habit would be very beneficial while going to the Annapurna base camp trek.

-Similarly, if you have a previous trekking experience to the higher elevation, this would be very supportive to cover the day-to-day distance as per the itinerary.
+Similarly, if you have a previous trekking experience to a higher elevation, this would be very supportive to cover the day-to-day distance as per the itinerary.
 However, the Annapurna base camp is designed on the basis of a longer trekking itinerary.
 So, you can complete it easily.

 Though, trekking to Annapurna base camp solo is possible.
 It is always recommendable to hire a guide or at least a porter.
 So, you can get a company and the trail would be easier as you do not need to pressurize your mind for searching the routes on a map.